Assistance programs Jefferson County Kentucky and Louisville.

 Rehousing and eviction prevention services help families living in poverty that are facing homelessness.
 Money from the government and non-profits provides housing solutions.
 Qualified applicants may receive funds for utility bills (including water), rent, and more.

 The assistance is combined with intensive case management.
 A low income family from Jefferson County will be given access to tools they need to get back on track, such as educational support, the use of a computer for searching employment, and budgeting classes.
 All of this can stop an episode of homelessness.
 More information on homeless prevention in Jefferson county Kentucky.

 Ministries of Christians has a pantry and also operates as a Dare-to-Care emergency food and USDA commodities distribution site.
 Financial aid may be available for paying rent, obtaining prescription drugs, mortgages, or a deposit for the currently homeless.
 Other programs include referrals and personal hygiene items.
 They are located at 220 W St Catherine Street and can be reached at (502) 589-3454.

 LMHA Housing Authority - Services are mostly for very low income families in Louisville and the county.
 They operate public housing, administer section 8 housing (when the waiting list has been fulfilled), and oversee other housing programs.
 Continue with Louisville Metro Housing Authority.

-East Louisville Community Ministry – Very low income and people in poverty can apply for Financial Assistance, Clothing, Food, Medical and Health Care, Financial Assistance, and Rent Payments.
-417 E Broadway, Louisville, Kentucky 40202, (502) 561-0722.
+East Louisville Community Ministry – Very low income and people in poverty can apply for Financial Assistance.
+Or get free Clothing or Food as well as access to Medical and Health Care.
+There may also be grants for utility bill or Rent Payments.
+Location is 417 E Broadway, Louisville, Kentucky 40202.
+Call (502) 426-2824 or (502) 561-0722.